moarwick/react-super-styled/README.md

 ### Extending Styling
 Majority of *RSS* components are functional native Styled Components, so alternatively, they can be extended via Styled Components' [extend method](https://www.styled-components.com/docs/basics#extending-styles).
 For `Heading` and `Flex` you can use the `styled(Component)` approach.

-*NOTE: RSS is intended for building layouts, However, there is some overhead in parsing all the props, so you should probably create "raw" styled components whenever building actual UI widgets or more custom or complex components.*
+*NOTE: RSS is intended for building layouts.
+For heavy structures or anything requiring lots of additional styling, it is recommended to create new "raw" styled components.
+Having said that, the dynamically generated [DEMO](https://moarwick.github.io/react-super-styled/) page is quite complex and 100% RSS, yet renders in ~170ms in production.*

 ### Theme
 *RSS* components rely on a built-in [default theme](https://github.com/moarwick/react-super-styled/blob/master/src/lib/THEME.js).
 Being a layout-oriented library, its theme avoids concerning itself with colors or other design-oriented values (except for font weights & sizing, to enable some handy typography controls).